UncleSam1966/Tailscale-Setup/README.md

 For firmware 20.3.c. only.

-All other firmware have not been compiled with TUN support in the kernel, and therefore VPN tunnels cannot be created.
+Other firmware may not been compiled with TUN support in the kernel, and therefore VPN tunnels cannot be created.
+To check if your firmware dose have TUN support run ```zcat /proc/config.gz | grep CONFIG_TUN``` and if it returns ```CONFIG+TUN=y``` then you can potentially install Tailscale.

 ## Prerequisites